EricMFink/PRcasebook/Chapters/Part 5 - Conflicts/Conflicts of Interest.md

 a confidence to his or her attorney in the prior representation which could be relevant to the present action.

-Under the first factor, we must consider the scope --- if any --- of Stoller's representation of the Zylstras in regard to the manure easement agreements.
+Under the first factor, we must consider the scope---if any---of Stoller's representation of the Zylstras in regard to the manure easement agreements.
 There is no question that Stoller and Robert met to discuss the agreements and that Stoller was aware the Zylstras intended